-1. Thurgood Marshall was born in Baltimore on July 2, 1908.
-His great grandfather had been born in Africa, in the present-day Democratic Republic of the Congo, before he was brought to America as a slave.
+1. Thurgood Marshall was born July 2, 1908, in Baltimore, Md.
+His great-grandfather had been born in Africa, in the present-day Democratic Republic of the Congo, before he was brought to America as a slave.

 3. After graduating high school near the top of his class, Thurgood Marshall went to Lincoln University with plans to become a dentist.